 Cataloging-in-publication

 Cataloging-in-publication (CIP) data found within a resource, whether it claims to have been provided by a national library or another source, should be treated as pre-publication data.
-As stated in LC-PCC PS 2.2.2.1, "Do not consider pre-publication cataloging data (foreign or domestic) appearing in the item as a source of information for transcribed elements."
+As stated in LC-PCC PS 2.2.2.1, "Do not consider pre-publication cataloging data (foreign or domestic) appearing in the resource as a source of information for transcribed elements."
 Verify all authorized access points appearing in CIP data in the appropriate authority file(s).

 You must search the appropriate authority file to verify forms of entry in fields x00, x10, x11, and x30.
 If the forms of name and preferred title entries are not in the authority file, OCLC encourages you to construct the access point or preferred title according to the appropriate instructions, but you are not required to do so.